StreetCatLove/hellostreetcat/divest.md

 ---
 layout: page
-title: Divest
+title: Streamers of all Countries, Divest!
 tags: [Forbidden Knowledge]
 comments: false
 ---

-It's about time we divest from a single streaming platform and create intersectional communities on all streaming sites while adhering to <a href="https://www.bdsmovement.net/">BDS</a> reccomendations! 🍉
+It's about time we divest from a single streaming platform and create intersectional communities on all streaming sites while adhering to <a href="https://www.bdsmovement.net/">BDS</a> recommendations! 🍉

 Consider taking the following actions as you are able:
 * Create positive spaces for Colonized, Disabled, 2SLGBTQIA+ peoples